Application monitoring tips you need to know

 A blue vertical bar on a chart indicates a deployment.
 To view summary information about the deployment, point to the blue bar.

-From SLA, deployment, and capacity to scalability, host usage reports, and more, New Relic APM offers a variety of downloadable reporting tools surfacing historical trends—all great ways to report to senior executive teams or customers.
+From SLA, deployment, and capacity to scalability, host usage reports, and more, APM offers a variety of downloadable reporting tools surfacing historical trends—all great ways to report to senior executive teams or customers.
 Take a look at the full list of reports and use them to your advantage.

 - Select the report you'd like to see.